 Vegetated Wetland or Freshwater Wetland means any area where the soils are saturated and/or inundated such that they support a predominance of wetland indicator plants.
 Vegetated Wetlands may be bordering or may be isolated.
 Vegetated Wetlands include bogs, marshes, swamps, and wet meadows.

-Vernal Pool Habitat is a Bylaw Resource Area that is defined in Section 2.9(2)(a) of these regulations below..
+Vernal Pool Habitat is a Bylaw Resource Area that is defined in Section 2.9(2)(a) of these regulations below.

+Vulnerability means the degree to which a resource area is susceptible to or predisposed to be adversely affected by climate change impacts (including climate variability and extremes); as a function of exposure, sensitivity, and adaptive capacity.

 Water Bodies and Waterways is a Bylaw Resource Area that is defined in Section 2.2(2)(a) and (b) of these regulations below.

 Water Pollution means the addition of any pollutant, substance, or energy to water that affects the physical, biological, or chemical integrity of the surface water or groundwater.